Intervention/docs/image/v3/modifying/inserting.md

 // paste another image
 $img->place('images/foo.png');

-// create a new resized watermark instance and insert at bottom-right corner with 10px offset
+// create a new resized watermark instance and insert at bottom-right
+// corner with 10px offset and an opacity of 25%
 $img->place(
-    Image::make('images/watermark.png')->scale(width: 128),
+    'images/watermark.png',
     'bottom-right',
     10,
-    10
+    10,
+    25
 );
 ```